 In quantum information theory, mutually unbiased bases (MUB) in $d$-dimensional Hilbert space are two orthonormal bases $\{|e_1\rangle, \dots, |e_d\rangle\}$ and $\{|f_1\rangle, \dots, |f_d\rangle\}$ such that the square of the magnitude of the inner product between any basis states $|e_j\rangle$ and $|f_k\rangle$ equals the inverse of the dimension $d$:

-These bases are unbiased in the following sense: if a system is prepared in a state belonging to one of the bases, then all outcomes of the measurement with respect to the other basis will occur with equal probabilities.
-It is known that for $d=p^n$ with prime $p$, there exist $d+1$ MUBs \cite{DEBZ10}.
+These bases are unbiased in the following sense: if a system is prepared in a state belonging to one of the bases, then all outcomes of the measurement with respect to the other basis will occur with equal probability.
+It is known that, for $d=p^n$ with prime $p$, there exists $d+1$ MUBs \cite{DEBZ10}.

 Note that there are numerous papers that analyze the performance of MUB POVMs, for instance \cite{Roy_2007}.

-\subsection{Quantum Property Testing}
+\subsection{Quantum property testing}

-Let $\mathcal{D}(\C^d)$ denote the set of mixed state in Hilbert space $\C^d$.
-A known $\mathcal{T}\subset\mathcal{D}(\C^d)$ is the working domain of quantum states.
-We work in the standard setting of property testing: a testing algorithm for a property $\mathcal{P}\subset \mathcal{T}$ is an algorithm which, granted access to independent samples from an unknown quantum state $\rho\in \mathcal{T}$ as well as $\ell_1$ distance parameter $0<\epsilon\leq 1$, outputs either "Yes" or "No", with the following guarantees: \begin{itemize} \item If $\rho\in\mathcal{P}$, then it outputs "Yes" with probability at least $\frac{2}{3}$. \item If $\rho$ is $\epsilon$-far from $\mathcal{P}$, then it output "No" with probability at least $\frac{2}{3}$. \end{itemize} We are interested in designing computational efficient algorithm with smallest sample complexity (i.e., the number of samples it draws of $\rho$.).
+Let $\mathcal{D}(\C^d)$ denote the set of mixed states in Hilbert space $\C^d$, and let a known $\mathcal{T}\subset\mathcal{D}(\C^d)$ be the working domain of the quantum states.
+In a standard of property testing scenario, a testing algorithm for a property $\mathcal{P}\subset \mathcal{T}$ would be an algorithm that, when granted access to independent samples from an unknown quantum state $\rho\in \mathcal{T}$ as well as an $\ell_1$ distance parameter of $0<\epsilon\leq 1$, outputs either "Yes" or "No", with the following guarantees: \begin{itemize} \item If $\rho\in\mathcal{P}$, then it outputs "Yes" with a probability of at least $\frac{2}{3}$. \item If $\rho$ is $\epsilon$-far from $\mathcal{P}$, then it outputs "No" with a probability of at least $\frac{2}{3}$. \end{itemize} Our interest is in designing computational efficient algorithms with the smallest sample complexity (i.e., the smallest number of samples drawn of $\rho$.).

-$\frac{2}{3}$ is not essential here, we can replace it by any constant greater than $\frac{1}{2}$ which would only change the sample complexity by a multiplicative constant.
-According to the Chernoff bound, the successful probability becomes $1-2^{-\Omega(k)}$, after repeating the algorithm $k$ times.
+Confidence of $\frac{2}{3}$ is not essential here, it could be replaced by any constant greater than $\frac{1}{2}$.
+This would only change the sample complexity by a multiplicative constant.
+According to the Chernoff bound, the probability of success becomes $1-2^{-\Omega(k)}$, after repeating the algorithm $k$ times.